News and Events

 House Scholars Judith Guy and Shelly Tilton will preach.
 Last year, Judith completed a full-time internship at First Christian Church in Greensboro, NC, where she explored storytelling and biblical interpretation.
 Shelly is a first-year MA student interested in Religion, Literature, and Visual Culture, who previously served as Associate Minister of Saguaro Christian Church, Tucson, Arizona.

 As the weather grows wintry and fierce, the atmosphere of Monday evenings invites us to gather again in the warmth of dinner, fellowship, and study.
 The complete schedule is here.

-He considered himself an entrepreneur, and was involved in many types of business ventures in New York, Chicago, and North Carolina.
-He was particularly proud of being a member of the Million Dollar Roundtable at Metropolitan Life NYC and of his work with Keyes Fiber, where he was Midwest Regional Sales Manager.
-He was more recently co-owner of Sibyl’s Antiques and Collectables with his wife, Sibyl Lavengood.
+He considered himself to be an entrepreneur, and was involved in many types of business ventures in New York, Chicago, and North Carolina.
+He was a member of the Million Dollar Roundtable at Metropolitan Life NYC, and served with Keyes Fiber as Midwest Regional Sales Manager.
+More recently, he and his wife, Sibyl, were co-owner of Sibyl’s Antiques and Collectables.
 An avid Heisey Glass collector, he served as President of the NC Heisey Glass Collectors and on the board of the National Heisey Collectors of America.

 He is survived by his wife of 56 years, Sibyl McCulloch Lavengood, daughter Traci Lavengood Gemmell (Nole Gemmell), son Ned Jr (Melissa), and four grandchildren.
 A memorial service will be held January 6 at First Christian Church, Wilmington, NC.